 As you travel around Vietnam you’ll soon notice that streets have the same names in every city, named after notable badasses in Vietnamese history.
 In this case Pham Ngu Lau was a destroyer of Mongol armies from the 13th century.

 I enjoyed all the old architecture and that so many buildings remain intact.
-I also like to visit new city projects for my Living In Asia site.
+I also like to visit new city projects for my Future Southeast Asia site.
 On the flight in I had a window seat facing the city, and something caught my eye on the skyline.
 Standing like the Monolith in 2001: A Space Odyssey is the Vinpearl Imperia Tower.

 The Vincom Imperia project is built in the style that has become popular in Asia, where there is one signature building surrounded by cookie-cutter towers or villas.